CIBC-Internal/python/Doc/library/calendar.rst

 .. function:: monthcalendar(year, month)

    Returns a matrix representing a month's calendar.
 Each row represents a week;
-   days outside of the month a represented by zeros.
+   days outside of the month are represented by zeros.
 Each week begins with Monday unless set by :func:`setfirstweekday`.